 5.)
 PUBLIC ADJUSTERS COMMIT INSURANCE FRAUD

-The most important thing, when considering hiring a Public Adjuster, is to do your homework.
-Just like you would for any professional service, you should research reviews, company history and ask for references.
-The government study by OPPAGA determined that hiring a public adjuster, policyholders get a 747% higher claim payout, than if they attempt to file a claim alone.
-A difference that big, my friends, is definitely worth a little research.
-If you have a claim or think you might, contact Noble Public Adjusting Group, a leader in the industry.
+The most important thing when considering hiring a public adjuster is to do your homework.
+Just like you would for any professional service, you should research reviews of company history and ask for references.
+The government study by OPPAGA determined that by hiring a public adjuster, policyholders get a 747% higher claim payout than if they attempt to file a claim alone.
+A difference that big, my friends, is worth a little research.
+If you have a claim or think you might contact Noble Public Adjusting Group, a leader in the industry.

 Check Out Our Reality TV Show, “Insurance Wars”